paulzi/paulzi-form/README.md

 <button type="submit" class="btn btn-primary btn-loading" data-loading-icon="glyphicon glyphicon-refresh">Submit</button>
 ```

-If you add the attribute ```data-loading-test```, during the process form sending, the button text changes to the specified in attribute.
+If you add the attribute ```data-loading-text```, during the process form sending, the button text changes to the specified in attribute.

 ### Form alerts